-Although CRISPR is indeed remarkable, the technology is new and underexplored.
-While there is intense interest — and concern — about its therapeutic use in humans, it is a revolutionary tool for research.
-JAX assistant professor Haoyi Wang is a leader in the development and use of genome editing tools, including CRISPR, as well as other methods.
-He helped develop CRISPR/Cas9 while working as a postdoctoral associate in Rudolph Jaenisch’s lab at MIT.
-One of his areas of focus here at JAX is to apply it in mice — including ways to streamline the development of genetically modified strains, making the process not only quicker but also less expensive.
+Although CRISPR is indeed remarkable, the technology is relatively new and the ethics of certain applications of CRISPR—such as editing out harmful traits or adding desirable traits in humans—is still being explored.
+But while there is intense interest — and understandable concern — about its use in humans, it is a revolutionary tool for research.
+JAX assistant professor is a leader in the development and use of genome editing tools, including CRISPR.
+Working at JAXs, Cheng has created new methodology using CRISPR technology that can specifically target messenger RNA splicing, thus widening the potential uses of CRISPR.
 So, while the scientific community plots a careful and measured course with respect to CRISPR’s applications in the clinic, the genome-editing tool will surely continue to blaze new trails in the laboratory.

 The human body is made up of nearly 40 trillion cells and roughly 200 different cell types.
 Amidst this significant diversity, scientists have typically explored cells in bulk.
 Rather than examining just a single cell, researchers analyze thousands or millions at a time.
 And that means what can be gleaned from an experiment usually reflects an entire population of cells, rather than one particular cell.